OctopusDeploy/blog/blog/2022-03/config-as-code-strategies/index.md

  - Configuration as Code
 ---

-Since last year, when we released the early-access preview of Octopus Config as Code, there have been many questions about how to use the feature to get the best results.
-This article will explain some good practices for using config as code and how to adjust your strategy in different situations.
+Since we released the early-access preview of Octopus Config as Code last year, there have been many questions about how to use the feature for the best results.
+This article explains some good practices for using config as code and how to adjust your strategy in different situations.

 ## Why use config as code?

 Git is the perfect solution for versioning code and keeping track of changes over time.
 It has established patterns for branching the code and for publishing and approving changes.
 It also allows you to compare versions and travel back in time if you need to.

-The Octopus Config as Code feature enables you to store your deployment process as configuration files in a Git repository rather than in the Octopus database.
+The Octopus Config as Code feature lets you store your deployment process as configuration files in a Git repository rather than in the Octopus database.
 You can use config as code to:

 - Branch your configuration and test changes in the branch before merging them
 - Review and collaborate on changes using pull requests